Luddendenfoot: History

 The settlement grew up around the confluence of Luddenden Brook and the River Calder and the existence of the woollen textile industry.
 The industrial growth facilitated by the opening of the Rochdale Canal in 1804 and the opening of the Manchester and Leeds Railway in 1840.
 There were several mills including Boy Mill, Luddendenfoot Mill, Delph Mill and Denholme Mill.
 None of these mills remain in their original use.

 Between 1840 and 1962 the village was served by Luddendenfoot railway station.

 Luddendenfoot grew up around the industry along the river and brook, then later the canal; then the railway and then the A646 Burnley Road.

-In the late part of the 20th Century; many houses along Burnley Road were cleared and a new housing estate at Kershaw was developed.
-In the early 21st Century; housing has been built on a cleared mill site in the centre of the village.
+In the late 20th century, many houses along Burnley Road were cleared and a new housing estate at Kershaw was developed.
+In the early 21st century, housing has been built on a cleared mill site in the centre of the village.